The AK Bell Library is the main public library for Perth and Kinross.

 All of our libraries provide at least one computer with a flatbed document scanner for customer use.

-We currently charge 30p per page for printing in black and white and £1.10 for colour.
+We currently charge 50p per page for printing in black and white and £1.80 for colour.
 The use of the computers and the internet is free.
+A full list of charges can be found here.

 Accessible software